Table of Contents

 For Greek: I use one New Testament Plan (Cover to Cover, Staggered, or Chronological), which get me through the whole New Testament over a year.
 (1 chapter is read every weekday).

-For Aramaic: I use the Aramaic Reading Plan, which gets me through the Aramaic portions of the OT in a year.
+For Aramaic: I use the Aramaic Reading Plan, which gets me through the Aramaic portions of the OT twice a year.
 (1–3 verses are read every weekday.)

 For Hebrew: I use the Old Testament Reading Hebrew Reading Plan, which gets me through the entire Hebrew Old Testament, except the Psalms, in about two years.
 (On average 1/2 – 1 chapter are read every day.)